LaurentVeyssier/Face-Generation-using-DCGAN/README.md

 ## Installation

-Download and run the notebook (PyTorch).
+Download and run the notebook "dlnd_face_generation.ipynb" (PyTorch).
 The model is trained using pre-processed CelebA dataset of faces (64x64x3 images).
+The Generator is trained to generate 32x32 RGB faces.

 The dataset can be downloaded from https://s3.amazonaws.com/video.udacity-data.com/topher/2018/November/5be7eb6f_processed-celeba-small/processed-celeba-small.zip.

+## Variant

+The alternative notebook "dlnd_face_generation-64x64.ipynb" comes as a variant generating 64x64 RGB faces.
+It uses the same dataset and resources.

 ## Content